 All the speakers are to be invited.

-All participants are required to register in advance.
-Registration page will be opened in Autumn.
+Admission free.
+All the participants are required to register in advance.

 Ministry of Education, Culture, Sports, Science and Technology (MEXT)

 Japan Science and Technology Agency (JST)

 National Institutes for Quantum Science and Technology (QST)

 National Institute of Advanced Industrial Science and Technology (AIST)